publicdocs/uscode/assets/md/titles/usc40/us/usc/t40/stI/ch13/m__us_usc_t40_s1303.md

     (c)  __Demolition__  __.—__

     The Administrator may demolish any building declared to be surplus to the needs of the Government under this section on deciding that demolition will be in the best interest of the Government.
-Before proceeding with the demolition, the Administrator shall inform the Secretary of the Interior in writing of the Administrator’s intention to demolish the building, and shall not proceed with the demolition until receiving written notice from the Secretary that the building is not an historic building of national significance within the meaning of the Act of August 21, 1935 ([16 U.S.C.
-461][/us/usc/t16/s461] et seq.) (known as the Historic Sites, Buildings, and Antiquities Act).
+Before proceeding with the demolition, the Administrator shall inform the Secretary of the Interior in writing of the Administrator’s intention to demolish the building, and shall not proceed with the demolition until receiving written notice from the Secretary that the building is not an historic building of national significance within the meaning of chapter 3201 of title 54.
 If the Secretary does not notify the Administrator of the Secretary’s decision as to whether the building is an historic building of national significance within 90 days of the receipt of the notice of intention to demolish the building, the Administrator may proceed to demolish the building.

     (d)  __Repairs and Alterations to Assigned Real Property__  __.—__